rajewski/SolTranscriptomes/README.md

 ## DEG Analysis

-This pipeline will consist of STAR as the aligner for RNA seq reads and DEseq2 as the differential expression testing software.
+For RNA-seq, this will consist of STAR as the read aligner and DEseq2 as the differential expression testing software.
+For the microarray analyses, as a preprocessing step, the probe sequences were mapped back to transcriptomic targets, and nonmapping or multimapping probes were excluded from the analyes.
+Differential expression testing will be done with limma/voom.
+In all caases, the data are fit to a spline regression model with one fewer degree of freedom than there are timepoints in the specific study.
+(See supplement of [Sander et al, 2017](https://www.ncbi.nlm.nih.gov/pubmed/27797772) for an implementation of this with DESeq2.)

 ### In-House Data
  - I am working on uploading these to NCBI so that the whole thing will be with publicly available data